TheFozid/go-llama/README.md

 # Go-LLama

 Local, private, fast LLM chat interface and orchestrator with optional web search via SearxNG.
-Designed for self-hosting on everything from low-power mini-PCs to servers.
+Designed for self-hosting on everything from low-power mini-PCs and raspberry pi's to desktops and servers.
-Outperforms open-webUI due to being lighter on system resources.
+Outperforms open-webUI due to less bloat and being lighter on system resources.

 ---